 The most certain element in calculating the lotto odds is total possible cases.
-It is known as total number of combinations C(n, k).
-The combination formula is widely accepted, expert or not.
+It is known as total number of combinations C(n, k) in lottery calculations.
+The combination formula is widely accepted, expert or layperson:

 This lottery odds formula has restrictions.
-There are impossible situations, such as exactly '1 of 6' in a 6/10 lottery game.
+There are impossible situations, such as exactly 1 of 6 in a 6/10 lottery game.
 The above formula leads to mathematical absurdities in restricted cases.
 The computer programmer must include code to avoid the mathematically absurd situations.
-My free software program OddsCalc.EXE does that and a lot more.
-OddsCalc.EXE calculates the odds of any lotto game, including Powerball, Mega Millions, Euromillions, Keno plus casino gambling and horseracing.
-If the lottery game draws 6 winning numbers, the program calculates the lotto odds from '0 of 6' to '6 of 6'.
+My probability application OddsCalc does that and a lot more.
+OddsCalc calculates the odds of any lotto game, including Powerball, Mega Millions, Euromillions, Keno plus casino gambling and horse racing.
+If the lottery game draws 6 winning numbers, the program calculates the lotto odds from 0 of 6 to 6 of 6.
 The lotto probabilities or winning odds are calculated two ways: exactly and at least.

 We can use a more complex formula to calculate the lotto odds.
 The formula we used before assumes that if the game draws 6 winning numbers, the player must select 6 numbers and play 6 numbers.
 But the player has the liberty to select, for example, 10 numbers from the field of 49; then the player must play 6-number combinations from the 10 picks.
 We can use a more generalized formula to calculate the odds.
-What is the probability to get '4 of 6 in 10 from 49'?
-The first formula dealt with 3 elements (numbers): m, k, n; e.g. '6 of 6 from 49'.
-The hypergeometric distribution probability formula adds a 4th parameter; e.g. 'number of picks, s'.
-The equation becomes m of k in s from n; e.g. '4 of 6 in 18 picks from a field of 49'.
+What is the probability to get 4 of 6 in 10 from 49?
+The first formula dealt with 3 elements (numbers): m, k, n; e.g. 6 of 6 from 49.
+The hypergeometric distribution probability adds a 4th parameter; e.g. number of picks or selections, s.
+The equation becomes m of k in s from n; e.g. 4 of 6 in 18 picks from a field of 49.
 The hypergeometric distribution probability reads:

-My probability software OddsCalc.EXE calculates the lotto odds based on the formula of hypergeometric distribution probability.
+My probability software OddsCalc calculates the lotto odds based on the formula of hypergeometric distribution probability.

 2 odd, 4 even: C(25,2) * C(24,4) = 3,187,800.